 - What are the most common side effects of the medicine?

-A congenital heart defect can raise the risk of an infection in the heart called endocarditis.
+A congenital heart defect can raise the risk of an infection in the heart (endocarditis).
 To help prevent this infection, your child needs to take excellent care of his or her teeth throughout life.
 Good oral care can limit the growth of mouth bacteria that could get into the bloodstream and lead to infection.
-Call your child's doctor if he or she has signs of a skin infection or infected wound.
+Call the doctor if your child has signs of a skin infection or an infected wound.

-Some children take antibiotics before having any dental and surgical procedures that could put bacteria or fungi into the blood.
+Some children take antibiotics before they have any dental or surgical procedures that could put bacteria or fungi into the blood.
 The antibiotics lower the risk of getting endocarditis.

 Children may feel alone and have trouble coping because they have to stay in the hospital often.
 Most children deal well with having a heart defect.
 But some children with serious heart defects may have a hard time feeling "normal."